How Asparagus Grows

 We start picking every year as soon as the first tender shoots appear (about the same time as the dandelions arrive) and pick for about six weeks.
 We have started as early as May 5 and as late as May 25.
 Every spear is hand picked just above the ground.
 As soon as possible after picking, we remove the suns heat by quickly chilling in ice cold water.

-The 2017 Asparagus picking season is currently on.
-We expect to pick until the later part of June this year.
+The 2017 Asparagus picking season is now finished for the year.

 We hand pick and snap each spear to ensure that you are purchasing only the most tender portion of each spear.
 The tough ends are left in the garden.
 There is no need to trim or snap our asparagus again.
 The thickness of the stalks does not affect tenderness.
 In fact, Elna prefers the thicker spears, because they are the sweetest.